-Caras grit his teeth, hesitating.
-Tightening his lips with annoyance, to Fakir's utter shock, the former Raven got down on one knee and bowed his head subserviently.
+Caras gritted his teeth, hesitating.
+As he tightened his lips with annoyance, to Fakir's utter shock, the former Raven got down on one knee and bowed his head subserviently.
 "In good faith, I will subject myself to your command, and I will follow your orders without protest, if you will agree to work together to stop Drosselmeyer."

 Fakir was speechless for a moment.
-In that moment, however, the sound of swords and arrows clanged outside, and he realized that these were desperate times that required all the aid on their side he could muster. "...Fine.
+In that moment, however, the clangs of metal against metal rang outside, and he realized these were truly desperate times requiring all the aid on their side he could muster. "…Fine.
 You will be under my control, Raven."

 A cog appeared behind Caras, and he stepped back into it, vanishing with the parting words, "I await my Spinner's command."

-Autor, hearing the chaos going on outside, shouted at Beethoven, "Senpai!
+Autor, hearing the escalating chaos beyond the walls of the church, shouted at Beethoven, "Senpai!
 We have to do something to stop the fighting right now!"